If you are researching how to make your own laundry detergent, one of the most common ingredients in a DIY recipe is

 If you cannot find washing soda in your area and don't want to place an online order, you can make your own by slowly heating baking soda.

-- Place the dish in a 400 F oven for 1 hour.
+- Place the dish in a 400 F. oven for one hour.

 - Stir the baking soda and smooth back out to an even layer.

 - Allow the baking soda (now washing soda) to cool completely.
 It will look more yellow and be much more coarse in texture.

 - Store in an airtight container.

 - Label the container and store out of reach of children and pets.